 In criminal cases, defense attorneys look for facts supporting a legal argument that the court should suppress evidence from illegal police conduct.
 In marijuana criminal cases, this is key.
 And sometimes illegal conduct by police results in suppression of all of the evidence.
 After suppression, the judge must dismiss the criminal charges for lack of evidence, including marijuana charges, regardless of weight.

 Curious about legalization?
-So much more for you, from Thomas Gallagher:
+So much more is here for you, from Thomas Gallagher:

 - Marijuana in a Motor Vehicle